 Hurricane Safety and Travel Information

-CFX closure details due to Hurricane Idalia are as follows:
+CFX closure details due to Hurricane Helene are as follows:

-The E-PASS Call Center will remain open.
+The E-PASS Call Center will remain open with limited staffing.
 During this time, customers calling may experience longer than normal wait times.
 As always, CFX encourages all E-PASS customers to manage their account online or download the free E-PASS app.

-CFX is actively monitoring the ongoing developments relating to Hurricane Idalia and will update the website, as well as Facebook and Twitter with the latest announcements and closures.
+CFX is actively monitoring the ongoing developments relating to Hurricane Helene and will update the website, as well as Facebook and X with the latest announcements and closures.

 Winter traffic jam seen through a wet windshield